Home Care & Early-Onset Dementia

 Handling the Costs of Home Dementia Care

 Cost can be one of the biggest stumbling blocks to any type of home care.
 Thankfully, private insurance or government assistance can help cover the cost of early-onset dementia care in most cases.
 You will need to contact your insurer to see if you are eligible for private care coverage.
-Government assistance is provided throughout Medicare and Medicare.
+Government assistance is provided through Medicare.
 To become eligible for Medicare, you’ll need to apply for Social Security Disability.
 Your Medicaid eligibility will be determined by your finances.

 How you schedule care can also make paying for care more manageable.
 A quality care specialist or agency will work with you before starting care to map out how you and your loved one can get the most out of a part-time care plan and how to schedule care around cost concerns.